vcsjones/vcsjones.dev/_posts/2019-02-01-csharp-readonly-span-bytes-static.md

 ```

 So that was a very long-winded way of saying that when using arrays, initializing
-a field with bytes results in `memcpy` from the image into the array, which
+a field or variable with bytes results in `memcpy` from the image into the array,
-results in more data on the heap.
+which results in more data on the heap.

 Now, starting in 7.3, we can avoid that `memcpy` when using `ReadOnlySpan<byte>`.